shravyasrivas/Experiment-5/README.md

 ---

-# Experiment: Study of Dictionaries In Python
+# Experiment 5: Study of Dictionaries In Python

 ---